 See the Gifts with reservation ― overview and Pre-owned assets tax guidance notes.

 The introduction of the transferable nil rate band in 2007 rendered such planning for lower value estates less important.
-Planning will become even less relevant with the introduction of the residence nil rate band for residential interests in estates worth not significantly more than £2m.
+Planning hasl become even less relevant with the introduction of the residence nil rate band for residential interests in estates worth not significantly more than £2m.
 See the Nil rate band and the Residence nil rate band ― main provisions guidance notes.

 Nevertheless, tax practitioners will still encounter schemes which were set up years ago.
 The guidance notes on historical schemes provide some background information on how the schemes worked and what their current status is.

-This note examines two schemes which sought togive away an interest in the family home while remaining in occupation of it.
-They made use of the fact that it is possible tohave a number of distinct legal interests in one physical property.
-The client would give away an interest in their home, reducing the value in their estate for IHT purposes, while retaining an interest which allowed them tocontinue living in it.
+This note examines two schemes which sought to give away an interest in the family home while remaining in occupation of it.
+They made use of the fact that it is possible to have a number of distinct legal interests in one physical property.
+The client would give away an interest in their home, reducing the value in their estate for IHT purposes, while retaining an interest which allowed them to continue living in it.

-Ingram schemes are so called because they were considered
+Ingram schemes are

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.